kcoyle/RDF-AP/DSPedited.md

 **Allowed values**

-"literal" / "nonliteral"
+__Should this use object/data from OWL?__

+__Would it be useful here to indicate that the value is a value list?__

 **Default**

-both allowed
+none

 **Conditions**

-If no value is given, no further constraining on the value surrogate can be made.
+If not provided, there can be no constraints on the value. _Same as OWL annotation property._

 **Label**

-type
+valueType

-Note: that the type constraint should follow any range given for the used properties.
+Note: that the value type constraint should not contradict the range given for the used properties where they are originally defined.

-## Property constraints
+## Value constraints

-There are two ways of constraining the property in a statement: - By giving an explicit list of allowed properties
+There are two ways of constraining the property value in a statement:

+* By giving an explicit list of allowed properties

-By requiring the property to be a sub-property of a given property.
+* By requiring the property to be a sub-property of a given property.

 Exactly one of the above methods must be used in a single statement template.

-### Property list constraint
+### Value list constraint

 **Summary**